 On May 8, 1884, Harry S. Truman is born in Lamar, Missouri.
 The son of a farmer, Truman could not afford to go to college.
 He joined the army at the relatively advanced age of 33 in 1916 to fight in World War I. After the war, he opened a haberdashery in Kansas City.
 When that business went bankrupt in 1922, he entered Missouri politics.
-Truman went on to serve in the U.S. Senate from 1934 until he was chosen as Franklin D. Roosevelt’s fourth vice president in 1945; it was during his Senate terms that he developed a reputation for honesty and integrity.
+Truman went on to serve in the U.S. Senate from 1934 until he was chosen as Franklin D. Roosevelt’s third vice president in 1945; it was during his Senate terms that he developed a reputation for honesty and integrity.

 Upon FDR’s death on April 12, 1945, Truman became the 33rd president of the United States, assuming the role of commander in chief of a country still embroiled in World War II.
 With victory in Europe imminent, Truman agonized over whether or not to use the recently developed atomic bomb to force Japan to surrender.
 After only four months in office, Truman authorized the dropping of two atomic bombs on Japan in August 1945.
 He and his military advisors argued that using the bomb ultimately saved American and Japanese lives, since it appeared that the Japanese would fiercely resist any conventional attempt by the Allies to invade Japan and end the war.
 The use of the new weapon, dropped on the cities of Hiroshima and Nagasaki in early August, succeeded in forcing Japan’s surrender, but also ushered in the Cold War.
 From that point until the late 1980s, the U.S. and Russia raced to out-spend and out-produce each other in nuclear weaponry.